 Amazingly, as a result of the stall in performance as young girl it means that when I perform now, I have to make the choice to lean on God throughout the whole dance.

-Making the effort to breath is the most important thing!
-Although breathing seems such a simple thing, it enabled to remain grounded throughout the dance and choose to put my focus on God.
+Making the effort to breathe is the most important thing!
+Although breathing seems such a simple thing, it enabled me to remain grounded throughout the dance and choose to put my focus on God.
 There have been many times since then, that I have struggled with performances, and I know during those times it was because I wasn’t leaning on God and trying to do it by myself.

 Recognising the nudge from the Holy Spirit has made me more aware of my journey and conversation with God.
 That important thing, of both talking and then allowing time to listen back.
 Realising that the reasons you move, may be different to what others may see in your movement.
 Where you have the chance to be blessed and bless others.
 To look for the GRACE in that moment and seize that conversation with God.